aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 where `nature` can be `INTRINSIC` or `NON_INTRINSIC` and the ellipsis after the comma may be a rename list or an `ONLY` list.

-As we are reading, we have no way of knowing whether a used module is intrinsic or not, so what we do is we record the use and handle it in the `END` block, once we have the list of known modules:
+From within the script we have no way of knowing whether a used module is intrinsic or not, so what we do is we make a note of the module name in the `USE` statement and then handle it in the `END` block, once we have the list of known modules:
 ~~~ awk
 tolower($1) == "use"{
     name = tolower($0)